 I attended a preview screening of "Nosferatu" on Friday, December 13.
 It is a remake of the 1922 classic horror film, which was based on (completely ripped off, *ahem*) the "Dracula" novel by Bram Stoker.
 (Warning: The film is gruesome and hard to watch in many sections.
 It is definitely not for all.)

 In an early scene in the film, the young newly married Thomas Hutter runs home in the driving rain with his hat covering a huge bouquet of cut lilacs for his new bride, Ellen.
 He is not a rich man, so this is quite an extravagant gesture and meant to make up for the fact that he will soon be taking a long work trip away from her.
-When she receives them she screams in anguish and claims that the flowers are a waste and that they will all die.
+When she receives them, she screams in anguish and claims that the flowers are a waste and that they will all die.
 I have always found people who make this statement to be churlish and ignorant.
-It really is a silly assertion given that the lilac flowers' vase life indoors is virtually the same as it is on the plant itself (one to two weeks), so why not go ahead and cut some to enjoy while they last!
+It really is a silly assertion, given that the lilac flowers' vase life indoors is virtually the same as it is on the plant itself (one to two weeks), so why not go ahead and cut some to enjoy while they last!

-The lilac is native to Eastern Europe, so it is no wonder Count Orlok is drawn to them since they would have reminded them of the springtimes of his human youth.
+The lilac is native to Eastern Europe, so it is no wonder Count Orlok is drawn to them, since they would have reminded them of the springtimes of his human youth.
 And that is where I have one serious issue with the movie, which takes place in 1838 during the weeks leading up to Christmas.
 How anyone of this time period would source a big bouquet of these springtime flowers is a mystery.
-It is not a plant that can be forced into bloom prior to February/March nor does it grow in southern locations where it could be imported from as lilacs need a cold winter to set their flower buds.
+It is not a plant that can be forced into bloom prior to February/March nor does it grow in southern locations where it could be imported from, because lilacs need a cold winter to set their flower buds.

-Lilac, the color itself which was named after the flower, is associated with youth and purity.
+Lilac, the color itself, which was named after the flower, is associated with youth and purity.
 In the film, Ellen wears a lilac dress and cloak and some (faux) lilacs in her hair.
 She also cuts the end ogf her hair and puts it into a locket for Thomas on his travels.
 (SPOILER ALERT: This locket is grabbed by Count Orlok and he smells the hair in it mentioning the scent of lilacs.)

 ReplyDeleteI like the valuable information you supply for your articles